Past Events

 The Dewitt C. Holbrook Lecture on Social Justice is an annual event that Detroit Mercy Law presents every year.
 The lecture provides prominent leaders in the legal profession a forum to address issues on law and policy related to social justice.
 It is made possible through a grant from the Dewitt C. Holbrook Memorial Trust.

-This lecture took place on Monday, April 1, 2024.
+This lecture is taking place on Wednesday, March 19, 2025.
 This lecture series, made possible through a grant from the Dewitt C. Holbrook Memorial Trust, provides prominent leaders in the legal profession a forum to address issues on law and policy related to social justice.
-This year’s lecture titled Attack from Within: How Disinformation is Sabotaging America is presented by Barbara McQuade, Professor from Practice, University of Michigan Law School.
+This year’s lecture is presented by Simon Tam and co-sponsored by the Arts, Communication, Entertainment & Sports Section of the State Bar of Michigan.

 Law Review Symposium